mjpernot/elastic-lib/README.md

   * Change these entries in the elastic.py file:
     - host = ["HOST_NAME1", "HOST_NAME2"]
     - repo_dir = "BASE_REPO_DIRECTORY/"
-  * NOTE:  **REPO_DIRECTORY_PATH** is a directory path to a shared file system by all Elasticsearch databases in the cluster.
+  * NOTE:  **BASE_REPO_DIRECTORY** is a directory path to a shared file system by all Elasticsearch databases in the cluster.

 ```
 vim elastic.py